-Effective May 1, 2020 all director compensation was reduced by 20%.
+From May 1, 2020 to January 31, 2021, all director compensation was reduced by 20%.
 The Board voluntarily took this action to help reduce the impact from the COVID-19 Pandemic (the "Pandemic") on HEICO and to recognize that some HEICO Team Members would be subject to reduced wages, furloughs or layoffs.
-On December 18, 2020, recognizing an improved outlook and better operating results, the Compensation Committee approved terminating the reductions and restoring the full compensation of directors, effective February 1, 2021.
-As such, the amounts in the paragraphs below reflect fully restored director compensation amounts, even though our Directors received less compensation in fiscal 2020 and the first quarter of fiscal 2021.
+When our outlook improved, the Compensation Committee terminated the reductions and restored the full director compensation effective February 1, 2021.
+As such, effective February 1, 2021, our directors received an annual retainer of \$190,000 and were required to purchase shares of HEICO common stock equivalent to approximately 63% of the annual retainer (\$120,000).